 - The Honorable Walter H. Annenberg

 With strengths in health communication, political communication, culture and communication, media institutions, digital media, and global communication, the School’s faculty and students are at the vanguard of some of the most pressing issues in our society.
-Topics of current research are widely varied and include digital privacy, the neuroscience behind why we share information online, the marketing of e-cigarettes, the impact of media on children, the communication strategies of the Islamic State, the causes of political polarization, the use of social media to spread activist messages, and much more.
+Topics of current research are widely varied and include digital privacy, the communication dynamics of intergroup conflict, the effectiveness of pro- and anti-tobacco messaging, the communication strategies of the Islamic State, the growing political polarization in America, the use of digital media in activist movements, and much more.

-Annenberg’s doctoral students hail from more than a dozen countries, forming an intellectual community inspired by Walter and Leonore Annenberg, who believed that communication education is vital to improving the human condition and ensuring a free society.
+Annenberg’s 83 doctoral students hail from nearly a dozen countries, forming an intellectual community inspired by Walter and Leonore Annenberg, who believed that communication education is vital to improving the human condition and ensuring a free society.